CharlzKlug/Interview/README.md

 To build, please, type: ```make``` in Interview directory.

-Install libsfml-dev package in Debian Linux.
+You have to install 'libsfml-dev' and 'ttf-mscorefonts-installer' packages in Debian Linux.